AliyunContainerService/pouch/docs/kubernetes/pouch_with_kubernetes_deploying.md

 ## Overview

-This document shows how to easily install a Kubernetes cluster with Pouch as the container runtime.For Chinese customer, it's might be faster and easier to download Kubernetes components and various kinds of container images from Aliyun [Kubernetes + Pouch + Aliyun](pouch_with_kubernetes_deploying_aliyun.md).
+This document shows how to easily install a Kubernetes cluster with PouchContainer as the container runtime.For Chinese customer, it's might be faster and easier to download Kubernetes components and various kinds of container images from Aliyun [Kubernetes + PouchContainer + Aliyun](pouch_with_kubernetes_deploying_aliyun.md).

 ![pouch_with_kubernetes](../static_files/pouch_with_kubernetes.png)